 Connecting Community to Town Forests

-Georges River Land Trust thanks Sidecountry Sports for their generous contribution to the Connecting Community to Town Forests Initiative.
+Georges River Land Trust thanks Sidecountry Sports for their ongoing generous contributions to the Connecting Community to Town Forests Initiative.

-The project needs your support, too, through contributions and volunteering to continue into the second phase.
+The project needs your support, too, through contributions and volunteering to maintain and improve the trail.
 Businesses like Sidecountry Sports and Stonescape Masonry are examples of local leaders making their communities better.
-If you would also like to contribute (donations, supplies or volunteer) please call Brent West at Georges River Land Trust.
+If you would also like to contribute – donations, supplies or volunteer – please email John Anders, our Trails Manager, or call (207) 594-5166.
 Thank you!

 Click here for more information on the Thomaston Town Forest.